HurricaneJames/rex/README.md

   }
   ```

-    * rootDir points to the components directory (Jest will automatically load the __tests__ path by default).
+    * `rootDir` points to the components directory (Jest will automatically load the __tests__ path by default).
-    * scriptPreprocessor points to our JSX preprocessor script.
+    * `scriptPreprocessor` points to our JSX preprocessor script.
-    * umockedModulePathPatterns tells Jest not to mock out React, which we need for our components to work.
+    * `umockedModulePathPatterns` tells Jest not to mock out React, which we need for our components to work.
-    * testPathIgnorePatterns tells Jest to ignore our JSX preprocessor.
-If we had placed it in a different directory we would not need this pattern.
+    * `testPathIgnorePatterns` tells Jest to ignore our JSX preprocessor.
+Placing `preprocessor.js` in a different directory would eliminate the need for this directive.
+However, this feels cleaner.

 4. `npm install`